Do you want a tour of our College?

-We would like to invite you to our Annual Open House on April 3, 2015.
-This event is held annually in late March or early April.
+The College's Annual Open House is held annually in late March or early April.
 Please visit the Open House website for more information.
 This is a great opportunity for individuals not yet ready to apply to veterinary college to visit the facilities, tour our new hospital (16 years or older), and view live demonstrations.
 Open House is fun for all ages and free to attend – no reservations required!

 The College of Veterinary Medicine Teaching Hospital is an active, working hospital and our patients are our top priority.
 Like patients in a human hospital, our patients are here because they need medical attention.
 Because of this the tour is not a hands-on experience.
 We are happy to provide tours for prospective students i.e. high school; undergraduate, and post-graduate.
 Tours are not available for middle school-age students or younger.
 We recommend those students visit the college during our annual Open House to get an idea about what veterinarians do.

 Middle school-age students or younger are encouraged to visit the following:

 Due to biosecurity, liability, patient confidentiality, and operational issues associated with operating a full service hospital the following limitations are imperative and enforced at all times: